notoriou1pig/KFS/Readme.md

 # Kernel Programming I - Kernel From Scratch
 ## Introduction

-Here is the assigments for Kernel Programming I - Kernel From Scratch.

-Subject: [KERNEL] LOGIN_X LOGIN_Y - KFS

 ## Hello World !

 The aim of this project is to get a basic build system for your own kernel.